humanmade/hm-swr-cache/readme.md

 ## Difference with other plugins

-1. [WP-TLC-Transients](https://github.com/markjaquith/WP-TLC-Transients) In contrast to _WP-TLC-Transients_, _HM Expiry
-   Cache_  is not hitting  the database in  any circumstance as  both the lock, cached data and cache expiry are all stored using `wp_cache` functions.
+1. [WP-TLC-Transients](https://github.com/markjaquith/WP-TLC-Transients) In contrast to _WP-TLC-Transients_, _HM Swr Cache_  is not hitting  the database in  any circumstance as  both the lock, cached data and cache expiry are all stored using `wp_cache` functions.
 The syntax is also quite different.

 I think that's it!